-The ADB is committed to achieving a prosperous, inclusive, resilient, and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty.
+The ADB is committed to achieving a prosperous, , and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty.
 It assists its members and partners by providing loans, technical assistance, grants, and equity investments to promote social and economic development.
+ADB supports projects in developing member countries that create economic and development impact, delivered through both public and private sector operations, advisory services, and knowledge support.